Tim Schenken: Career

 He had a great deal of success in Sports Cars racing for Ferrari.
 In 1972 he won the Buenos Aires 1000 km and Nürburgring 1000 km races, finished second in the Daytona 6hour, Sebring 12hour, Brands Hatch 1000 km and the Watkins Glen 6hour, and finished third at the Monza 1000 km and Zeltweg 1000 km races.
 1973 saw him finish second at the Vallelunga 6hour and Monza 1000 km races.
 In 1975 and 1976 he finished second in the Nürburgring 1000 km and then in 1977 he won the Nürburgring 1000 km race for a second time.
 At Le Mans in 1976 he finished second in the GT Class and was 16th overall.
 In 1975 he was runner up in the European GT Championship and finished third in the championship in 1976.

 In 1974 he co-founded Tiga Race Cars in Britain with New Zealander Howden Ganley, whose cars had great success in the Sports 2000 category, and constructed cars for a number of over formulae.
 He is currently employed each year as the Race Director for the Australian V8 Supercar Championship Series.
 He also is a director of Motorsport Australia, the Clerk of the Course at the Australian Grand Prix and was the Clerk of the Course for the inaugural 2008 Singapore Grand Prix.

-As of the 2020 season, Schenken is one of only five Australians who have stood on the podium for a Formula One Grand Prix.
-The others are Grand Prix winners Mark Webber and Daniel Ricciardo, as well as World Champions Sir Jack Brabham and Alan Jones.
+As of the 2025 season, Schenken is one of only six Australians who have stood on the podium for a Formula One Grand Prix.
+The others are Grand Prix winners Oscar Piastri, Mark Webber and Daniel Ricciardo, as well as World Champions Sir Jack Brabham and Alan Jones.

 On 16 June 2016, Tim Schenken was awarded the Medal of the Order of Australia in the General Division as part of the Queen's Birthday honours.
 He is currently the Director of Race Operations for Motorsport Australia.

 He is married and has a son, Guido, and identical twin daughters, Laura and Natalie.